 How do we make the Present Perfect Tense?

-When we use the present perfect tense in speaking, we usually contract the subject and auxiliary verb.
-We also sometimes do this when we write.
+When we use the Present Perfect in speaking, we often contract the subject and auxiliary verb.
+We also sometimes do this in informal writing.

 The car has

-- It is eaten. [present tense, passive voice]
+- It is eaten.
+(Present Simple tense, passive voice)